 The future of work, while not entirely remote, will undoubtedly offer more remote options to far more digital nomads.

-Sure, some business leaders are still reluctant to accept their employees' desire to leave the office behind, but local governments are embracing the trend, both in United States and in Europe, developing plans to attract remote workers.
+Sure, some business leaders are still reluctant to accept their employees' desire to leave the office behind, but local governments are embracing the trend, both in USA and in Europe, developing plans to attract remote workers.
 This migration, both national and international, has the potential to enrich communities and cultivate more satisfying working lives.